"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 How many have been charged?

-As of Tuesday, authorities had charged at least 158 people in federal court.
+As of Wednesday, authorities had charged at least 164 people in federal court, and at least five of those were also indicted by grand juries.

 Where did they come from?

 The rioters come from at least 37 states outside of Washington, D.C.
-Among those arrested whose home states were known, the most were from Texas and Florida, with 15 Texans and 12 Floridians charged.
-Other well-represented states included New York, with 10 arrested, and New Jersey, with 9 arrested.
-California, Pennsylvania and Virginia had 7 arrests each.
+Among those arrested whose home states were known, the most were from Texas and Florida, with 18 Texans and 14 Floridians charged.
+Other well-represented states included New York, with 12 arrested, and New Jersey and California, with nine arrested each.
+Virginia has had eight arrests, and Pennsylvania had seven.

 How many have served in the military?

-CBS News has confirmed at least seven alleged rioters who are veterans and two who currently serve in the U.S. military.
+CBS News has confirmed at least eight alleged rioters who are veterans and two who currently serve in the U.S. military.

 How many have worked in law enforcement?